-SPSS version 23 was used to analyse the data (Armonk, NY: IBM Corp.).
+SPSS (Statistical Package for Social Sciences) version 23 was used to analyze the data (Armonk, NY: IBM Corp.).
 Numbers and percentages were used to represent categorical variables.
 The Shapiro test was used to determine the normality of numerical variables, which were found to have a non-parametric distribution.
 They were displayed as the median (Q1-Q3).
 The Mann-Whitney test was used for two-group comparisons, and the Kruskal-Wallis test was used for comparisons of more than two groups.
 P0.05 was regarded as statistically significant.